 The service offers adult one-to-one or adult family support to adults who have been impacted by being bereaved by suicide.
 It recognises that everyone’s experience is unique and needs vary from person to person and as such offers support, counselling and signposting based on individual need.
 Anyone can make a referral for Angus residents.

 This is a Monday to Friday Service.

 Contact: Insight Counselling, Number Ten, 10 Constitution Road, Dundee, DD1 1LL.
 Telephone: 01382 305706 or email: firstname.lastname@example.org.

 Dates for your Diary

 Angus Arthritis Forum - for adults affected by any type of Arthritis.
 A relevant talk by a health care or other professional and a chance to ask questions and socialise with others over a cuppie.
 No need to book, no charge, and patients can bring a friend or family member for support.
-This forum rotates around Angus localities, with 4 meetings in 2017.
+This forum rotates around Angus localities, with 4 meetings per year.

-The next Angus Diabetes Forum will take place on Thursday 15th June from 6.30pm-8.30pm at the Links Health Centre, Montrose, when the topic will be Foot Care, with a podiatrist on hand to answer any questions.
+The next Angus Diabetes Forum will take place on Thursday 25th April 2019 from 15:00-17:00 at the Springfield Medical Centre, Arbroath - the topic will be 'Food and Exercise', with a dietitian on hand to answer questions.

-Fatigue Self Management Course - for adults living with fatigue.
-Courses, which are delivered by a multi-disciplinary team, run throughout the year, rotating localities in Angus.
-Places must be booked in advance on these courses, and this can be done via email@example.com Contact us for more information on course dates and venues.
+Fatigue Self Management Course - for adults living with persistent fatigue.
+Courses, which are delivered by a multi-disciplinary team over a 4 week period, run throughout the year, rotating localities in Angus.
+The next course will start on 8th May in Brechin.
+Places must be booked in advance on these courses, and this can be done by providing the patient's name and email address / contact phone number to firstname.lastname@example.org

-If patients would like to receive direct email updates from us regarding forum topics and dates, they can also contact us at this email address.
+If patients would like to receive direct email updates from Angus Health & Social Care Partnership regarding forum topics and dates, they can also contact us at this email address.